Using the OpenTelemetry Demo

 Key actions include:

-Accessing and deploying the public OpenTelemetry (OTEL) Demo App
+Accessing and deploying the public OpenTelemetry (OTel) Demo App

 Configure data collection setup, frequency and granularity